DRY COW THERAPY

 FUNDED DRY COW CONSULT

-As part of the Targeted Advisory Service on Animal Health (TASAH) funded through the Rural Development Plan 2014-2020, a Dry Cow Consult, between trained veterinary practitioners (see map below) and their clients, is now available.
+As part of the Targeted Advisory Service on Animal Health (TASAH) funded through the Rural Development Plan 2014-2020, a Dry Cow Consult, between trained veterinary practitioners (see map below) and their clients, is available again this year.

 The purpose of the TASAH Dry Cow Consult is to enable farmers to engage with their vet to develop farm-specific selective dry cow strategies, where appropriate.
 Milk recording results and farm records will be reviewed, as well as current practices when drying off cows, to help develop and plan these strategies.